Amin-MAG/My-Notes/English/My Own Personal Dictionary.md

 - To make wet
     - The rain didn’t even dampen the ground.
-- To make something (Feeling, activity, noise or movement) less strong
+- To make something (Feeling, activity, noise, or movement) less strong
     - The light rain dampened the crowd’s enthusiasm.

-## Decline
+## Decline ⭐

-- A decrease in the quality, quantity or importance of something, To decrease, To become worse
+- A decrease in the quality, quantity, or importance of something, To decrease, To become worse
     - There has been **a decline in** the size of families.
     - A **decline of** manufacturing

+## Devastate

+- To make someone feel extremely shocked and sad.
+    - Rob was devastated by the news of her death.
+- To damage something very badly
+    - The city center was devastated by the bomb

 ## Domesticate